P-Pikula/Chest-X-Rays-Analysis/README.md

 ## Result

-The second model attained good capabilities having only 3,715,169 parameters and size of 42,7 MB.
+The second model with custom CNN attained good capabilities having only 3,715,169 parameters and size of 42,7 MB.
+It had accuracy equal to 0.904 and recall close to 100% on test dataset.
+The final model that used pre-trained DenseNet121 model with 7,168,833 parameters achieved even better performance with accuracy of 0,929 and recall equal to 100%.

 ## Libriaries used
 - ML: Tensorflow / Keras